How to Lower Nitrates in a Fish Tank

 What effect does Nitrate have on Algae?

 The short story is, the higher your nitrate levels, the higher your chances of algae growth.
-The growth of undesirable algae is promoted at nitrate levels as low as 10 parts per million.
+The growth of undesirable algae is promoted as low as 10 parts per million.
 As you rise above these levels, the growth of algae only increases further.
-Not only this but if your nitrate levels are rising faster than your healthy plants can use them, they will likely be overtaken by algae, before eventually dying.
+Not only this but if your nitrate is rising faster than your healthy plants can use them, they will likely be overtaken by algae, before eventually dying.

 READ MORE: Gourami Fish Tank Mates